June 12th, 2026

 This Week in Science Questions!

 Do you have questions that you want us to answer?
-Send us your questions (Like, What is the most verifiable science??)!
+Send us your questions (Like, what is the earth actually worth!?!?)!
 We will do our best to have answers!

 Remember, everyone, we need you to write in with your questions!